Did you know Bulgaria and Romania, the two neighboring countries that share the Black Sea coastline, offer vastly

 Romanian beaches are generally extremely noisy.
 The bars scattered all over the place are in a seemingly futile and endless competition of “who can play the loudest music from the 80s and 90s”?

-Unless you get a lounger right in front of the sea (where you’ll be splashed with water and sand by all the kids playing there), you won’t even hear the sea from all the loud music… or from the distance to the sea.
+Unless you get a lounger right in front of the sea (where you’ll be splashed with water and sand by all the kids playing there), you won’t even hear waves from all the loud music… or from the distance to the sea.

 And even when the music stops, the wandering traders selling corn on a cob and other snacks will drive you crazy with their yelling and borderline obscene “poetry” used to promote their products.